msmirnov18/bqh-coadjoint/README.md

 # bqh-coadjoint

-This repository contains the code used in the paper:
+This repository contains the SAGE code used in the paper:

 "On the big quantum cohomology of coadjoint varieties" by Nicolas Perrin and Maxim Smirnov.

-# How to run the code
+# Running the code

+The code has been tested on SageMath version 9.4.

 The easiest way to run the code is by first cloning the whole repository